VRahaman/Springer_BDACSMLT/README.md

 Editors

-Sanjiv Sharma (MITS Gwalior IN), PhD, wrote many research articles and currently he is Asstt Professor in the Department of CSE/IT, Madhav Institute of Technology and Science Gwalior, India.
+Sanjiv Sharma (MITS Gwalior IN), PhD, wrote many research articles on social network analysis and data mining applications.Currently he is Asstt Professor in the Department of CSE & IT, Madhav Institute of Technology and Science Gwalior, India.

 Valiur Rahaman (MITS Gwalior IN), PhD, author of Interpretations: Essays in Literary Theory (2010), Introducing Digital Humanities (2016), Acts of Literary Theory (2017), and editor of Aesthetics of Interrogation: Astitvrasa (2017).
 Currently he is Asstt Professor in the Department of Humanities Madhav Institute of Technology and Science Gwalior India.